FX P&L Impact Modeling¶

 If the technical requirements are met, this solution can be installed in one of two ways:

-On your Dataiku instance click + New Project > Industry solutions > Finance Teams > FX P&L Impact Modeling.
+On your Dataiku instance click + New Project > Business solutions > Search for FX P&L Impact Modeling.

 Download the .zip project file and upload it directly to your Dataiku instance as a new project.

 input_sales_actual that includes historical sales figures allocated by geography and contains the 4 columns

 date: each figure is reported daily

 country: the country where the sales were booked